The pandemic continues to cause unprecedented disruption across industries worldwide.

-The global next generation search engines market exhibited strong growth during 2015-2020.
-Looking forward, IMARC Group expects the market to grow at a CAGR of around 18% during 2021-2026.
-Keeping in mind the uncertainties of COVID-19, we are continuously tracking and evaluating the direct as well as the indirect influence of the pandemic on different end use industries.
+The global next generation search engines market reached a value of US$ 10.5 Billion in 2021.
+Looking forward, IMARC Group expects the market to reach US$ 23.8 Billion by 2027, exhibiting a CAGR of 14.47% during 2022-2027.
+Keeping in mind the uncertainties of COVID-19, we are continuously tracking and evaluating the direct as well as the indirect influence of the pandemic on different end use sectors.
 These insights are included in the report as a major market contributor.

 Next generation search engines, also known as advanced search engines, are incorporated with new technologies, such as voice- and image-based searches.
 They rely on machine learning (ML), semantic analysis and artificial intelligence (AI) capabilities to make information retrieval faster and easier.
 This further helps scientists and researchers obtain spatial data from various climate and ecological sciences.
 At present, virtual assistants are one of the commonly used next generation search engines in the retail and banking, financial services, and insurance (BFSI) sectors across the globe.